15 Profitable E-Commerce Business Ideas Thriving in Kenya (2025 Edition)

 Kenya’s e-commerce sector is no longer emerging-it’s exploding.
 With 55% internet penetration (up from 40% in 2023), a $1.2 billion digital economy, and over 80% of adults using mobile wallets, Kenya is leading Africa’s online retail revolution.
 The 2025 landscape is shaped by AI-driven logistics, hyper-localized marketing, and a Gen Z-dominated consumer base prioritizing convenience and sustainability.

-For entrepreneurs, this means unprecedented opportunities to tap into niches fueled by tech advancements, shifting lifestyles.
+For entrepreneurs, this means unprecedented opportunities to tap into niches fueled by tech advancements and shifting lifestyles.
 Below, we break down 15 high-potential e-commerce ideas dominating Kenya’s digital marketplace this year, backed by fresh data and success strategies.

 1. Groceries & Household Essentials: The Daily Needs Goldmine